MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 The nav pane organizes your content into containers that are similar to what you also see on the Home canvas.
 Select the **Browse** tab to display lists of your **Recent**, **Favorites**, and **Shared with me** content.

 The number of visible buttons on the nav pane depends on space.
-Select the ellipses (...) to view hidden buttons.
+To view hidden buttons, select the ellipses (...).
 As you open workspaces, they appear below **My workspace**.
-To remove the workspace from the nav pane, select the X. This doesn't delete the workspace, it only removes it from the nav pane.
+To remove the workspace from the nav pane, select the X. Selecting the X doesn't delete the workspace, it only removes it from the nav pane.
 To reopen a workspace, select it from **Workspaces**.

 Quickly find the content you want on the nav pane.
 Content is organized similar to the Home canvas, but shows lists instead of cards.